Minecraftian14/KIIT-B20-Programs-1/README.md

 Q.5) Write a program in 'C' to print following number series using user-defined function:
      1, 2, 3......, n.
 Q.6) Write a program in 'C' to find out factorial of a number using user-defined function.
+Q.7) Write a program in 'C' to find out 'a' to the power 'b' using user-defined function.
 ```
 ---